qsnake/gpaw/doc/install/installationguide.rst

    also be somewhere global where many users can access it like in :file:`/usr/share/gpaw/`.
-There will now be a directory :file:`gpaw-setups-{<version>}/` containing all the atomic data needed for doing LDA and PBE calculations.
+There will now be a directory :file:`gpaw-setups-{<version>}/` containing all the atomic data needed for doing LDA, PBE, and RPBE calculations.
 Set the environment variable :envvar:`GPAW_SETUP_PATH` to point to the directory :file:`gpaw-setups-{<version>}/`, e.g. put into :file:`~/.tcshrc`::